KITPraktomatTeam/Praktomat/README.md

 9. Setup an administration account with "./bin/praktomat createsuperuser" if you haven't installed the test data which includes an "admin" account.

-10. set up the domain name in the admin panel of the webapp

-11. If you want to deploy the project using mod_wsgi in apache you could use documentation/apache_praktomat_wsgi.conf as a starting point.
+10. If you want to deploy the project using mod_wsgi in apache you could use documentation/apache_praktomat_wsgi.conf as a starting point.
 Don't forget to install mod_xsendfile to serve uploaded files.

 Update